anthonynsimon/timeflake/README.md

 ```

 ## Note on security
 Since the timestamp part is predictable, the search space within any given millisecond is 2^80 random numbers, which is meant to avoid collisions, not to secure or hide information.
 You should not be using timeflakes for password-reset tokens, API keys or for anything which is security sensitive.
+There are better libraries which are meant for this use case (for example, the standard library's [secrets module](https://docs.python.org/3/library/secrets.html)).

 ## Supported versions
 Right now the codebase is only tested with Python 3.7+.